 Baker McKenzie is one of the largest and most prominent law firms in the world, employing thousands of lawyers and support staff in more than 45 countries.
-The size and prominence of our firm unfortunately sometimes attracts individuals who falsely claim to work for Baker McKenzie and/or use our firm's name to advance fraudulent schemes against innocent people.
+The size and prominence of our Firm unfortunately sometimes attracts the attention of unscrupulous individuals who falsely claim to work for Baker McKenzie and/or use our Firm's name to advance fraudulent schemes against innocent people.

-Scams and other security risks are rampant on the Internet, and we recommend you take steps to protect the security of your information.
-While we routinely report such scams to law enforcement agencies, the nature and volume of these misrepresentations makes it impossible for our firm to prevent the misuse of Baker McKenzie's name and the names of our lawyers.
+Scams and other security risks are rampant on the Internet, and we recommend you take steps to protect yourself and the security of your information.
+While we routinely report such abuses to law enforcement agencies, the nature and volume of these scams and frauds makes it impossible for our Firm to prevent the misuse of Baker McKenzie's name and the names of our lawyers.

 What should you do?

-- Attempt to independently verify the legitimacy of the caller’s identify, including for example by contacting the firm’s General Counsel (contact details shown adjacent to this text).
+- Attempt to independently verify the legitimacy of the caller’s identity, including for example by contacting the Firm’s General Counsel

 - Do not send the caller any money